Research Areas and Interests

 - Amphibian ecology

-- Impacts of feral predation on fauna
+- Impacts of feral fauna predation on native animals

-- Feeding ecology of shorebirds at salt production sites (PhD)
+- Feeding ecology of shorebirds at salt production sites

 - Doctor of Philosophy, The University of Western Australia, 2005 .

 - Impacts of fire on semi-arid shrubland birds, Gundawa Regional Conservation Association, Small Grant Scheme, 2014 - 2015, $20,000.

 - Dampier Salts sites and ponds and their importance for migratory and other shorebirds, Dampier Salt Limited Perth Division, Grant-Dampsalt, 2010 - 2014, $394,997.